 There are three distinct tracks leading to the M.A. in philosophy: the traditional track, the Neurophilosophy track, and the J.D./M.A. track.
 The traditional track is designed for those who plan to seek the Ph.D. in philosophy or have a general interest in philosophy.
-The Neurophilosophy track is designed for students interested in empirically-informed philosophy of mind and the philosophical implications of current empirical work in neuroscience, psychology, and cognitive science.
+The Neurophilosophy track is designed for students who are interested in empirically-informed philosophy of mind and plan to seek the Ph.D. in philosophy (or in some cases a related field such as neuroscience, psychology, or cognitive science).
 The J.D./M.A. track, offered in conjunction with the College of Law at Georgia State University, allows students to receive the M.A. in philosophy and the J.D. in four years instead of the five which would normally be required.

 Georgia State University is a public institution with more than 30,000 students.
 Its graduate student population of over 8,000 is one of the largest in the Southeast.
 Students come from throughout the United States and a number of other countries.
 The Department’s 60 graduate students come from across the U.S. and from many different countries.
 They are encouraged to take an active role in the Department.
 Some develop joint research projects with faculty members.
 Many work closely with faculty members as research assistants.